 - With four different models, you can choose what you want.

-- The creative 3D puzzle is great for kids, teenagers and adults.
+- The creative 3D puzzle is great for kids, teenagers, adults, and the entire family.

 6. Woodshop DIY Wood Model Kits